makkus/docker-seafile/Install.md

 ### Using seafile professional

 There is an option to use the professional version of seafile instead of the community one.

-This is not really streamlined yet.
-Basically, you need to download the seafile professional tarball, put it into the seafile-pro directory, change the build directory to seafile-pro in docker-compose.yml, and change the seafile version in there to the one you downloaded.
-Check out *docker-compose.yml.example.pro.nginx* for a working example.
+To use that, copy the **docker-compose.yml.example.pro.nginx** example file as **docker-compose.yml**, then check your license email for your download link, which will have a token at the end of it ( https://cloud.seafile.de/d/TOKEN/ ).
+Take not of that, and put it as TOKEN value in the *seafile* section.
+Also make sure to specify the right seafile-pro version.

 ### Create initial *docker-compose.yml*